 Street festivals and events will add a special evocative nature to JAQ.
-The marriage of performers, arts, specialist food and activities all add to the dynamic experience of Jewish culture and community – creating a lasting cultural impact.
+The ingredients of performers, arts, specialist food and activities all add to the dynamic experience of Jewish culture and community – creating a lasting cultural impact.

 The Kadimah Jewish Cultural Centre and National Library is established in Carlton, Melbourne by newly arrived Jewish immigrants from Eastern Europe.
 It moves to Elsternwick in the 1960s.